-Worker's Compensation, sometimes referred to as "Workman's Compensation" or "Worker's Comp", is the name given to a system of laws meant to protect injured workers.
-The goal is to make sure that somebody who is injured at work receives appropriate medical care, lost wages relating to the on-the-job injury, and, if necessary, retraining and rehabilitation, so as to be able to return to the workforce.
+Workers compensation, sometimes referred to as "workman's compensation" or "worker's comp", is the name given to a system of laws intended to protect injured workers.
+The goal of the workers compensation system is to make sure that somebody who is injured at work receives appropriate medical care, lost wages relating to the on-the-job injury, and, if necessary, retraining and rehabilitation, so as to be able to return to the workforce.
 When workers are killed on the job, members of the workers' families are ordinarily eligible for benefits.

 Frequently, injured workers will benefit from consulting an attorney who can advise them in protecting their Worker's Compensation benefits and defending against the premature termination of benefits.
-If you wish to hire a Worker's Compensation lawyer, you may find this article on "How To Hire A Personal Injury Lawyer" to be helpful.
 You may also benefit from reviewing an overview of Worker's Compensation benefits for your state.

 Depending upon the jurisdiction, employees may be restricted from collecting benefits if their injuries or deaths result from willful misconduct or from intoxication.

-There are some special federal laws which provide additional protection to certain classes of worker:
+There are some special federal laws that provide additional protection to certain classes of worker:

 The Jones Act (The Merchant Marine Act) provides seamen with the ability to seek benefits known as "maintenance and cure" when they are injured as a result of their employer's negligence while working on U.S.-flagged vessels.